 The Nuclear Space Science Consortium

-The Nuclear Space Science Consortium is comprised of faculty from the departments of nuclear engineering, civil engineering, electrical engineering and computer science, earth and planetary science, and the UT Space Institute.
+The UT Nuclear Space Science Consortium is comprised of faculty from the Nuclear Engineering Department, the UT Space Institute, Electrical Engineering and Computer Science, Earth and Planetary Science, and the Civil Engineering Department.
 The primary focus is on the application of nuclear technology for missions in space, such as the development of nuclear thermal propulsion, radioisotope thermoelectric generators, surface reactors, characterization of the space radiation environment, radiation protection, and planetary geology.
 Other research interests include the monitoring of Earth from low-Earth and near-Earth orbit, radiation dosimetry, and design of instrumentation for deep space missions.